Skip to content

 Scaling bottleneck: removed (partner already has the data)

-The protocol is the novel contribution.
-Civic data extraction is valuable but not unique to CivicOS.
-Partnerships that leverage existing data infrastructure let CivicOS focus on what nobody else is building — the coordination layer.
+Potential data partners include civic data aggregators, state transparency organizations, and media organizations that already monitor government meetings.
+The coordination protocol is the novel contribution.
+Civic data extraction is valuable but not unique — partnerships that leverage existing data infrastructure let protocol operators focus on what nobody else is building.

 Never sell algorithmic placement.
 There's no algorithm.
 The relay routes events and counts voices.
 There's no "promoted initiative" or "sponsored voice" concept.